rushsteve1/trash-d/MANUAL.md

 Steven vanZyl <rushsteve1@rushsteve1.us>

-The up-to-date sources can be found at https://github.com/rushsteve1/trash-d
+The up-to-date sources can be found at: https://github.com/rushsteve1/trash-d

 BUGS
 ====